How companies make money in the Payments Processing Value Chain

 Jonathan Ching

-Principal at InvestX with a focus on software, payments, tech, startups.
-Opinions are my own.
+software, payments, tech, startups. opinions are my own.